Terasology/Minesweeper/README.md

 # Minesweeper

-The Minesweeper module generates clusters of mines.
-Each field is composed of mines and blocks that count it's neighbors.
-The goal is to flag the mines and avoid hitting a mine else the whole field will go off.
+The Minesweeper module adds minefields.
+The Basic goal is to mine all the surrounding blocks and mark all the mines without setting off the entire field.

 ![Minesweeper](https://raw.githubusercontent.com/Terasology/Minesweeper/master/image.png)